Faster sales onboarding is your lowest hanging fruit for generating more revenue.

-Creating a repository of high-quality recordings lets you give new hires access to the best materials to help accelerate their ramp and onboarding time.
+Creating a repository of high-quality recordings lets you give new hires access to the best materials to help accelerate their ramp and new sales representative onboarding process time.

 Sales Onboarding Tip #3.
 Let Reps Learn On Demand

-Enabling new hires to learn on demand is the third tip for sales onboarding.
+Enabling new sales reps to learn on-demand is the third tip for new hire onboarding.

 We recommend this process as an alternative to call shadowing.

-Call shadowing is difficult to coordinate from a logistics standpoint, and often affords reps only a few opportunities to actually shadow experienced reps.
+Call shadowing is difficult to coordinate from a logistics standpoint, and often affords new sales reps only a few opportunities to actually shadow experienced reps.

 On-demand learning resources like the call recording library give new hires the ability to hear 5 calls in the first couple of days on the job.

-The is the entirety of what they would hear by shadowing live calls during an entire month.
+The is the entirety of what other new sales reps would hear by shadowing live calls during an entire month.

-The statistics show that when live call shadowing is a rep’s primary learning method, it takes the rep longer to produce at full quota.
+The statistics show that when live call shadowing is a rep’s primary learning method, it takes the new sales rep longer to produce at full quota.